 The INC meet was headed by Deshbandhu Chittaranjan Das and was participated by prominent leaders like Rajendra Prasad, Sardar Patel, Jawaharlal Nehru, Mohandas Karamchand Gandhi, and Maulana Azad.
 After India’s independence, the city was reinvented as a spiritual tourist destination.

+1. Phalgu River.
 Sited on the east side of Gaya, the water can be seen in the river only during the monsoon.
 If you visit at any other time of the year you will find it dry.
 In case you dig some mud, you’ll find water flowing continually below the river bed.
 Locals claim that this river flows below the bed because it was cursed by the Goddess Sita.
 Local priests claim that performing puja along the banks of the river has a maximum benefit and it also blesses the next 7 generations of the person who performs shradh, and tarpan here.

+2. Vishnupad Temple.
 The temple was constructed in 1780 with black stone, this age-old temple is a popular and unusual destination to visit in Gaya.
 The temple has sacred footprints of Lord Vishnu imprinted on a stone slab, which is believed to be of the time when Lord Vishnu crushed Gayasur under his feet.
 Every day these footprints are covered with special Malaya Chandan and adorned with flowers.
 Vishnu Sahasranam is chanted with the offering of Tulsi leaves at the temple.

+3. Gadadhar Vishnu temple.
 Just next to Vishnupad temple on the banks of Phalgu river lies a temple named Gadadhar Vishnu temple.
 A statue of a 4-armed, black avatar of Lord Vishnu carrying a Gada is worshipped here.

+4. Ratnaghara.
 Ratnaghara is made of two words Ratna (jewels) and ghara (house), which together means ‘house of jewels’ is a popular Mahabodhi temple in the city.
 The temple features the tallest statue of Gautama Buddha in a meditative state that is 880 meters tall and was inaugurated and consecrated by Dalai Lama.

+5. Tibetan Monastery.
 This one is the biggest monastery in the state of Bihar and is known to be home to many original and sacred Buddhist texts.
 The temple also has a 10m high drum made of metal which is known as the wheel of law or Dharmachakra.

 Gaya is a hub of various fascinating, religious and culturally prominent sites that are worth exploring.
 You can arrive here conveniently via a widespread network of roadways, railways, and airways.
 Gaya is approx. 1,000, 1,700, 500 and 2,000km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Listed below are some best travel options that you may consider if planning a visit to the city.

 By Road.
-Traveling by a personal car or bike or an interstate tourist bus will give you a chance to explore village life during the journey.
+Travelling by a personal car or bike or an interstate tourist bus will give you a chance to explore village life during the journey.
 All the top tourist destinations in Gaya are well connected by roadways hence commuting within the city won't be a problem.
-Mentioned below is the estimate of distance in kilometers and the best route to take if arriving from nearby cities of states.
+Mentioned below is the estimate of distance in kilometres and the best route to take if arriving from nearby cities of states.

 By Rail.
 Gaya Junction is the railway station where you must deboard to explore this holy city and the holy structures that are spread all over.
 The station receives regular and frequent trains from all the metro cities of India such as Delhi, Mumbai, Kolkata, and Bengaluru.
 Howrah Rajdhani Express, Jharkhand Swarna Jayanti Express, and Maha Bodhi Express are a few popular trains on which one may make the reservations.
 The following are some popular direct trains by which you may travel to the city.